aeternity/aeternity/docs/cuda-miner.md

 # CUDA Miner

-As the release packages do not ship with CUDA miner, one should build it themselves.
-It consists of the below steps:
+The release packages do not ship with a CUDA miner, but you can build it yourself by following these steps:

 - CUDA toolkit installation
 - CUDA miner install